 Safeguarding the Business from Liability Claims

 A multi-million dollar product liability claim, slip and fall at your facility by an individual making a service call on equipment, or a lawsuit for violation of intellectual property rights can inflict substantial financial harm on a business and even drive a business to the brink of bankruptcy.
-Whether you are developing an estate plan and choosing the correct business form to provide maximum financial protection against lawsuits or evaluating policy limits for your liability coverage, this issue merits careful consideration.
+Whether you are developing an estate plan or choosing the correct business form to provide maximum financial protection against lawsuits or evaluating policy limits for your liability coverage, this issue merits careful consideration.
 Many policies might not cover or might limit coverage for certain perils and types of loss.
 A careful review and periodic updating with your insurance broker or agent is imperative to ensure you have adequate liability coverage.

-Life Insurance & Long-Term Disability Coverage
+Life Insurance & Long-Term Disability Insurance Coverage

 If your small business is a primary source of income for you and your family, a severe injury, debilitating illness, or unanticipated death can destroy your business and leave your family without sufficient funds to cover mortgage payments, college tuition, monthly utilities, and other household expenses.
-A long-term disability policy can provide a vital source of replacement income for business owners, including professionals like physicians, accountants, lawyers, engineers and those in other occupations.
+A long-term disability insurance policy can provide a vital source of replacement income for business owners, including professionals like physicians, accountants, lawyers, engineers and those in other occupations.
 Life insurance also can provide such relief in the event of a premature or unanticipated passing of a breadwinner.